-- 16.14 If it is not possible to dispose of an object through transfer or sale, the governing body may decide to destroy it. - 16.15 It is acceptable to destroy material of low intrinsic significance (duplicate mass-produced articles or common specimens which lack significant provenance) where no alternative method of disposal can be found. - 16.16 Destruction is also an acceptable method of disposal in cases where an object is in extremely poor condition, has high associated health and safety risks or is part of an approved destructive testing request identified in an organisation's research policy. - 16.17 Where necessary, specialist advice will be sought to establish the appropriate method of destruction.
+- 16.14 If it is not possible to dispose of an object through transfer or sale, the governing body may decide to destroy it. - 16.15 It is acceptable to destroy material of low intrinsic significance (duplicate mass-produced articles or common specimens which lack significant provenance) where no alternative method of disposal can be found. - 16.16 Destruction is also an acceptable method of disposal in cases where an object is in an extremely poor condition, has severely deteriorated and can never be displayed or used for research, and/or has high associated health and safety risks or is part of an approved destructive testing request identified in an organisation's research policy. - 16.17 Where necessary, specialist advice will be sought to establish the appropriate method of destruction.
 Health and safety risk assessments will be carried out by trained staff where required. - 16.18 The destruction of objects should be witnessed by an appropriate member of the museum workforce.
-In circumstances where this is not possible, e.g. the destruction of controlled substances, a police certificate should be obtained and kept in the relevant object history file.
+In circumstances where this is not possible, e.g., the destruction of controlled substances, a police certificate should be obtained and kept in the relevant object history file.